-The dentists/clinicians where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
+The dentists where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided leaflets to help patients with their oral health.

 The dentists described to us the procedures they used to improve the outcomes for patients with gum disease.
-This involved providing patients with preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.
+This involved providing patients with preventative advice and recording detailed charts of the patient's gum condition.